BazarganDev/Networking-Tools/README.md

 -  IP Finder
 -  Ping
 -  Port Scanner
+-  Network Scanner

-⚠️ **Please consider using port scanner for educational purposes only.
-Using it to scan websites or IP addresses without permission can be seen as a crime.**
+⚠️ **Please consider using port scanner and network scanner for EDUCATIONAL PURPOSES ONLY.
+Using it to scan websites or IP addresses without the permission of the owner can be seen as a crime.**

 ## How to run
 Clone this repository using Git: